Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

     **Software recommendations**

     `Ilastik: <http://ilastik.org/download.html>`_ We recommend the Pixel and Object Classification workflows in the ilastik software to generate the segmentations, with the Glasbey lookup table applied with FIJI to visualise the output.
-See the ilastik section of this Read the Doc for instructions.
+See `here <https://quint-workflow.readthedocs.io/en/latest/Ilastik.html>`_ for instructions.

     `QuPath: <https://qupath.github.io/QuPath>`_ is an alternative that can be used to generate the segmentations.
 In some cases QuPath may perform better than ilastik.